amaelahmed/detectors/README.md

 📌 Rename it to input.mp4 or modify the filename in the script.

-2. Run the script
+✅ STEP 5: Run the script
+Make sure you're in the virtual environment:

+source ~/venv310/bin/activate
+Then run the script:

-python pose_yolo_video.py
+python ~/pose_yolo.py
 The video will play live and create an output.mp4 with detected poses and objects.

 📁 File Structure